Talking to a Friend Isn't the Same as Therapy

 Speaking for my own training, I had to be in therapy for the five years.
 Once qualified, it's optional.
 I personally think it shouldn't be, so I've kept it up.
 But every therapist, however experienced, has to be in supervision, which is where you take your clinical work to a senior therapist of similar theoretical background.
 The supervisor will help you with difficulties, and it might be that in talking this through, you discover issues best dealt with in therapy – your personal issues that may intrude in the work.

-How do you think you're different to how before you became a therapist?
+How do you think you're different to how you were before you became a therapist?

 I have a vastly improved relationship with myself, I no longer think I'm worthless.
 And that has taken a lot of very painful working through of early relationships and experiences that led me to believe that.
 I also have more tools to deal with the flotsam and jetsam of life.
 I am better able to work out where my feelings are coming from and to judge how appropriate they are.
 Of course, I don't get it right every time.